-1. Wash out the storage solution with 1 - 2 column volumes (CV) deionized/distilled water if the binding buffer salts may precipitate upon exposure to ethanol.
+1. Wash out the storage solution with 1 - 2 column volumes (CV) deionized/distilled water if there is a risk that the binding buffer salts may precipitate upon exposure to ethanol.
 Use a reduced flow rate, 50% of the maximum flow rate when washing out the storage solution.